There are a number of factors to consider before deciding which savings account to choose for your child.

 How much access do you want?

 You’ll also need to decide how much access you want to the savings account.
-While our Young Savers’ Club and Robin Hood Young Saver accounts offer instant access to your savings, withdrawals are not allowed before the child is 18 years old with our Junior ISA.
+Our Young Savers’ Club account offers instant access to your savings, withdrawals are not allowed before the child is 18 years old with our Junior ISA.

 Children’s savings FAQs